 Where does Google come into this?

-Google is encouraging publishers to use ads.txt to prevent bad actors from taking action in the ecosystem.
-Although domain spoofing currently exists mainly for larger sites - it's common for this sort of behavior to travel downwards and could potentially affect small to medium sized sites in the future.Google gives more info here.
+Google supports ads.txt to prevent bad actors from taking action in the digital ad ecosystem.
+Although domain spoofing currently exists mainly for larger sites, it's common for this sort of behavior to travel downwards and could potentially affect small to medium sized sites in the future.Google gives more info here.

 Follow these Steps:

 1. Click on "Get Started Now" and create an account: